DenisOuma/star-wars/README.md

 ## General info

+The legendary Star Wars film series, which includes both live-action and animated productions, is the foundation of the Star Wars store.
-This project is an online store where users can buy star wars ships, The project is designed like a eccomers website where users are able to login into their own accounts, they can search for a ship, and alsio add to cat.
+This project is an online store where users may purchase Star Wars ships.
+It is styled after an eBay website, allowing users to login and search for ships, browse detail pages for additional ships, and access additional information about specific ships.

 ## Log in Details